Ceramic engineering: Strength of ceramics

 where ky is the strengthening coefficient (a constant unique to each material), σo is a materials constant for the starting stress for dislocation movement (or the resistance of the lattice to dislocation motion), d is the grain diameter, and σy is the yield stress.

 Theoretically, a material could be made infinitely strong if the grains are made infinitely small.
 This is, unfortunately, impossible because the lower limit of grain size is a single unit cell of the material.
-Even then, if the grains of a material are the size of a single unit cell, then the material is in fact amorphous, not crystalline, since there is no long range order, and dislocations can not be defined in an amorphous material.
-It has been observed experimentally that the microstructure with the highest yield strength is a grain size of about 10 nanometers, because grains smaller than this undergo another yielding mechanism, grain boundary sliding.
+Even then, if the grains of a material are the size of a single unit cell, then the material is in fact amorphous, not crystalline, since there is no long range order, and dislocations cannot be defined in an amorphous material.
+It has been observed experimentally that the microstructure with the highest yield strength is a grain size of about 10 nanometers, because grains smaller than this undergo another yielding mechanism called grain boundary sliding.
 Producing engineering materials with this ideal grain size is difficult because of the limitations of initial particle sizes inherent to nanomaterials and nanotechnology.

+Faber-Evans model

-A mechanics of materials model has been developed to predict the increase in fracture toughness in ceramics due to crack deflection around second-phase particles that are prone to microcracking in a matrix.
-This model, developed by Katherine Faber and Anthony G. Evans, calculates the average strain energy release rate based on the particle morphology, aspect ratio, spacing, and volume fraction of the second phase.
-It takes into account the reduction in local stress intensity at the crack tip that occurs when the crack is deflected or the crack plane bows.
-The actual crack tortuosity is obtained through image techniques, allowing the deflection (tilt) and bowing (twist) angles to be input directly into the model.
-The resulting fracture toughness increase is then compared to that of a flat crack through the plain matrix.
-Toughening becomes noticeable with a narrow size distribution of appropriately sized particles.
+The Faber-Evans model, developed by Katherine Faber and Anthony G. Evans, can predict the increase in fracture toughness in ceramics due to crack deflection around second-phase particles that are prone to microcracking in a matrix.
+The model considers particle morphology, aspect ratio, spacing, and volume fraction of the second phase, as well as the reduction in local stress intensity at the crack tip when the crack is deflected or the crack plane bows.
+Actual crack tortuosity is obtained through imaging techniques, which allows for the direct input of deflection and bowing angles into the model.

+The model calculates the average strain energy release rate and compares the resulting increase in fracture toughness to that of a flat crack through the plain matrix.
 The magnitude of the toughening is determined by the mismatch strain caused by thermal contraction incompatibility and the microfracture resistance of the particle/matrix interface.
+The toughening becomes noticeable with a narrow size distribution of appropriately sized particles, and researchers typically accept that deflection effects in materials with roughly equiaxial grains may increase the fracture toughness by about twice the grain boundary value.